New, West Virginia, US

 |New at Fayette Station|

-The section from Thurmond to Fayette Station is 14 mi. long; however, most paddlers shorten the
+Some descriptions list a section from Thurmond to Fayette Station which is 14 miles long.
+Most

-This is a big volume powerful river and can be run over a wide range of river levels.
-All of the descriptions of the rapids are at the level of 2 ft on the Fayette Station gauge.
-Most agree that the optimal level is 2ft.
-At this level the Kenneys, Double Z, and Fayette Station are really stompin'.
-The lower the river is, as you would expect, things get smaller.
-The weird thing is the higher the river goes the smaller features disappear and in my opinion things get easier.
-You have HUGE holes, but you have forever to make your move around them.
-Above 10 ft there are no real eddies and the river is really wide.
-That spells disaster for swimmers.
-If you do not have big water paddling skills then stay off above 6ft.
-The high max level is set at 12ft because that is the Park Service cutoff for rafting trips.
+This is a high-volume, powerful river and can be run over a wide range of river levels.
+Most agree that the optimal level is 2 feet on the Fayette Station gauge, so all of the descriptions of the rapids are at that level.
+At this level the Keeneys, Double Z, and Fayette Station are really stompin'.
+At lower flows things get smaller (as you would expect).
+At higher flows the smaller features disappear and (in my opinion) things get easier!
+You have HUGE holes, but you have plenty of time to make your move around them.
+Above 10 ft there are no real eddies and the river is very wide, which can spell disaster for swimmers.
+If you do not have big water paddling skills then stay off above 6 feet.
+The high max level is set at 12ft because that is the Park Service cutoff for commercial rafting trips.

-THE ORIGINS OF RAPIDS IN THE LOWER NEW RIVER GORGE, WEST VIRGINIA -- Dawn Anne Moore
+A Masters Thesis by Dawn Anne Moore: THE ORIGINS OF RAPIDS IN THE LOWER NEW RIVER GORGE, WEST VIRGINIA

 |Mile||Rapid Name||Class||Features (Legend)|